 Money market accounts tend to come with a higher interest rates than traditional savings accounts but with higher minimum deposit and balance requirements.

-But like a checking account, they may come with checks and a debit card, allowing you to make purchases directly from the account.
+But like a checking account, they may come with checks and possibly a debit card, allowing you to make purchases directly from the account.

 How do I choose a money market account?